multiversx/mx-docs/docs/wallet/xportal.md

 [comment]: # (mx-abstract)

 :::info
-We will begin showcasing features from xPortal under this page.
-First feature is **Invisible Guardians** with others to follow.
+On this page, we will start presenting features from xPortal, beginning with the Invisible Guardians feature.
+Subsequently, we will introduce other features in the following sections.
 :::

 [comment]: # (mx-context-auto)